Bathroom Safety Products For Seniors

 Bathroom Safety Products Can Help Seniors Stay Independent

 For some seniors, poor balance, weakness, or limited range of motion can make it difficult to bathe or shower.
 Tubs can be difficult to get in and out of and showers may create an even greater fall risk.
-For elderly individuals who are capable of living on their own but experience barriers in being able to do their self care independently, there are assistive devices and adaptive aids that can help.
+For elderly individuals who are capable of living on their own but experience barriers to being able to do their self-care independently, there are assistive devices and adaptive aids that can help.

 Bathroom Safety Products We Used in the Tub

 My mother is a senior who lives independently and hopes to be able to continue to do so.
 One of the first concerns she voiced was difficulty getting in and out of her bathtub.
 Although she's a small woman, her strength and balance are significantly reduced and she feared she might one day be unable to get out of the tub.
 We didn't feel she was at a point where help was really needed with bathing but we agreed that some adaptations were in order.

 Like many seniors, my mother prefers bathing in a tub to showering, so we started our search for bathroom safety products there.
 There are special tubs available which allow the user to walk into the tub just as you do a shower.
 This keeps the individual from having to step up into the tub and with the seat that's installed, they also don't have to lower themselves into the tub very far.
 My mother didn't want to make major changes to her bath so we went a different route.

 The first thing that she decided to do was to get a long-handled sponge to help her in reaching her back and all other areas when bathing.